Eames & Young Architectural Photographs

 The Eames and Young digitization project was proposed based on requests for eight of the thirteen photo albums in Art Special Collections.
 The first eight albums contain unique photos of the firm’s buildings.

-The images in volumes 1-8 are black and white photographs, a total of 254 images in two formats.
+The images in volumes 1-8 are black and white photographs, a total of 254 in two formats.
 Volumes 1-4 are commercially bound; each photo page is backed with cloth, and the photos measure 26.6 x 21.2 cm.
 Volumes 5-8 are leather albums, crumbling from either their acidic board backing or red-rot.
-The images in these albums are mounted on acidic black paper common in the 1920s.
+The images in these albums are mounted on acidic black paper, which was common in the 1920s.
 Some photos show signs of fading and discoloration.
-The photos vary slightly in size, none measuring more than 28 x 22.8 cm.
+The photos vary slightly, with none measuring more than 28 x 22.8 cm.

 About the Eames & Young Digitization Project